plamorg/voltproxy/README.md

         - 192.168.1.7
 ```

-### Logging Configuration
+### Additional Configuration

-You can customize logging to your liking by changing the logger's verbosity (through level) and format (through handler):
+In addition to services, you can also customize voltproxy's logging and timeout behavior.

+The default configuration values are as follows:

 ```yaml
 # config.yml